amadeuio/recursion-merge-sort/README.md

 ### Description 📚

-This repo features a Merge Sort algorithm using recursion as well as an `n` length Fibonacci sequence generator using both recursion and non-recursion as a warm-up.
+This repo features a Merge Sort algorithm using recursion as well as an `n` length Fibonacci sequence generator using both a recursive and non-recursive approach as a warm-up.

 ### Challenges 😅